Unemployment Insurance Fund (UIF)

-These Acts provide for the benefits, to which contributors are entitled, and the imposition and collection of the contributions to the UIF, respectively, and came into operation on 1 April 2002, replacing the previous legislation that was implemented in 1966.
+These Acts provide for the benefits, to which contributors are allowed, and the imposition and collection of the contributions to the UIF, respectively, and came into operation on 1 April 2002.

 Who is it for?

-All employees, as well as their employers, are liable for contributions to the UIF.
-However, an employees is excluded from contributing to the UIF if he or she –
+All employees, as well as their employers, are responsible for contributions to the UIF.
+However, an employees is excluded from contributing to the UIF if–

-- is employed by the employer for less than 24 hours a month;
+- Employed by the employer for less than 24 hours a month

-- is employed as an officer or employee, as defined in section 1(1) of the Public Service Act, 1994 (Proclamation No.103 of 1994), in the national or provincial sphere of Government;
+- Employed as an officer or employee in the national or provincial sphere of Government

-- has entered the Republic for the purpose of carrying out a contract of service, apprenticeship or learnership within the Republic, if upon termination thereof, the employer is required by law or by the contract of service, apprenticeship or learnership (as the case may be), or by any other agreement or undertaking, to repatriate that person, or if that person is so required to leave the Republic;
+- Entered the Republic for the purpose of carrying out a contract of service, apprenticeship or learnership within the Republic.
+If upon termination, the employer is required by law or by the contract of service, apprenticeship or learnership, or by any other agreement or undertaking, to send home that person, or if that person needs to leave the Republic

-- is the President, Deputy President, a Minister, Deputy Minister, a member of the National Assembly, a permanent delegate to the National Council of Provinces, a Premier, a member of an Executive Council or a member of a provincial legislature; or
+- The President, Deputy President, a Minister, Deputy Minister, a member of the National Assembly, a permanent delegate to the National Council of Provinces, a Premier, a member of an Executive Council or a member of a provincial legislature or

-- is a member of a municipal council, a traditional leader, a member of a provincial House of Traditional Leaders and a member of the Council of Traditional Leaders.
+- A member of a municipal council, a traditional leader, a member of a provincial House of Traditional Leaders and a member of the Council of Traditional Leaders.